wplib/wplib-box/FAQ.md

 For example, to switch from Nginx to Apache:

 + Log in to the box using `vagrant ssh` on your host machine.
-+ Enter the following command: `box set-web-server apache` to make Apache the running webserver.
++ Enter the following command: `box apache` to make Apache the running webserver.
-+ Conversely, you can `box set-web-server nginx` to switch from Apache to Nginx.
++ Conversely, you can `box nginx` to switch from Apache to Nginx.

+<a id="database"></a>
+### How do I swtich from MySQL to MariaDB (or vice versa)?
+The box runs MySQL as the default database, however MariaDB is available.
+To configure the box to use MariaDB instead, use the 'box' command:

++ Log in to the box using `vagrant ssh` on your host machine.
++ Enter the following command: `box mariadb` to use MariaDB.
++ Conversely, you can `box mysql' to switch from MariaDB to MySQL.

+<a id="logs"></a>
+### How do I see the logs for Docker container Foo?
+The logs for a Docker container can be viewed using the command `docker logs foo`, where `foo` is the name of the container whose logs you wish to view.

+In the case of the webserver containers, these logs contain both the access and error log entries.

 ## Glossary